Thomas is a reptile enthusiast who has cared for several varieties of lizards.

 For now, please stick to lizards.
 I remember I first caught green anoles on my grandfather's farm here in North Carolina many many years ago.
 My Grandfather would only let me keep them for a day or two, and then I had to turn them loose.
 My Grandfather knew even way back then that green anoles loved to eat bugs.

-Every little boy and girl should have the opportunity to keep pet lizards.
+Every little kid should have the opportunity to keep pet lizards.
 You never know what they might learn from the experience or what they might grow up to be.
 If my child wanted to a lizard, I would be at my local pet store right now learning everything I could about caring for them.
 You could even plan a lizard-related project and involve your child's class.
 Maybe you're raising a future zookeeper or scientist.
 You just never know, do you?

 Keeping Anoles as Pets